apache/opendal/core/src/docs/upgrade.md

 ## Public API

+### MSRV Changed to 1.75

+Since 0.46, OpenDAL requires Rust 1.75.0 or later to use features like [`RPITIT`](https://rust-lang.github.io/rfcs/3425-return-position-impl-trait-in-traits.html) and [`AFIT`](https://rust-lang.github.io/rfcs/3185-static-async-fn-in-trait.html).

 ### Services Feature Flag

 Starting with version 0.46, OpenDAL only includes the memory service by default to prevent compiling unnecessary service code.
 To use other services, please activate their respective feature flags.